Remote Island Medicine

 Headquarters– The WHO Western Pacific Regional Office in Manila, Philippines is the headquarters of the WHO in the Asia Pacific, representing 37 member states.
 Its primary purpose is to support all countries in the region in their quest to achieve the highest attainable level of health.
 Participants will learn about the supporting role of the WHO to countries through lecturettes, visit to key offices and informational interviews with select WHO staff.

-The program begins with a weeklong introduction to the Philippine health care system through visits to key exposure sites in Metro Manila.
-This is followed by an intensive immersion in selected remote island sites in the provinces of either Quezon or Romblon, as determined by the Program coordinators.
+The program begins with a weeklong introduction to the Philippine health care system and visits to key exposure sites in Metro Manila.
+This is followed by a 2.5-week immersion in a remote island site as determined by the CFHI Philippines team.

 Metro Manila - Also known as the National Capital Region (NCR) of the Philippines, Metro Manila is composed of sixteen cities and one municipality, whose overall population is estimated at 12 million.
 It is considered as one of the most densely populated cities in the world.
 NCR is the center of culture, economy, education, and government of the Philippines, which makes it the country's hub for finance and commerce.